Kannappa (film): Casting

 Vishnu Manchu plays the title role of Kannappa, a devotee of god Shiva.
 In July 2019, reports suggested that Kajal Aggarwal has been cast in the female lead.
 However, at the film's official launch in August 2023, Nupur Sanon was confirmed for the role instead.
 She later exited the project in September 2023 due to scheduling conflicts.
 Preity Mukhundhan was subsequently announced as her replacement, marking her second Telugu film after Om Bheem Bush.
 The cast also includes Mohan Babu as Mahadeva Shastri, R. Sarathkumar as Nathanathudu, and Madhoo as Pannaga.

 In September 2023, Mohanlal and Prabhas were confirmed to appear in undisclosed cameo roles.
 Nayanthara was reportedly in talks to play Parvathi.
 But the role eventually went to Aggarwal.
 Mohanlal and Prabhas were later revealed to be portraying Kirata and Rudra, respectively.
 According to Manchu, both actors—longtime friends of his family—agreed to join the film out of "love and respect" for his father, Babu, and declined any remuneration for their appearances.
 Akshay Kumar was cast as Lord Shiva, marking his second portrayal of the god after OMG 2 (2023).
 Manchu had envisioned Kumar in the role while writing the script, but Kumar initially declined the offer twice.
-It was only through the liaisoning of Sudha Kongara, who was directing Kumar in Sarfira at the time, that he agreed to take on the part.
+It was only through the liaising of Sudha Kongara, who was directing Kumar in Sarfira at the time, that he agreed to take on the part.
 He also charged "a lot less than his usual fees".